zackb/continuum/docs/rest/rest.md

 ## GET /read

 Query time series or time key value data.
 Required fields are start, end, name.
-Optional values are tagname=tagvalue query parameters, interval for histogram responses, function agregate to run on the data.
+Optional values are tagname=tagvalue query parameters, interval for histogram responses, function aggregate to apply to the data.

 #### example request
 Get ten days worth of average values of temperature in LAX in one day intervals.